khaors/geocompr/main.md

 Parallelize the tuning level.
 Use a random search with 50 iterations to find the optimal hyperparameter combination (here: `mtry` and `num.trees`).
 The tuning space limits are 1 and 4 for `mtry`, and 1 and 10,000 for `num.trees`.
-Warning: This might take a long time.
+(warning: this might take a long time).

 <!--chapter:end:13-spatial-cv.Rmd-->